• Skip to primary navigation

 • The saucy goodness in this Mexican pasta bake comes from red enchilada sauce.
 I prefer a pepper-heavy sauce — some say that’s authentic enchilada sauce — but if you like the richness of tomato paste with your enchilada sauce, do check the ingredient labels.

 • Makeaheadability (makin’ up words): this dish is sooo easy pull together for dinner if you chop all the veggies and grate the cheeses ahead of time, and store in the fridge.
-So easy, as in, I’m so-dog-tired-I-can-hardly-see-straight-but-I-can-still-do-this-Mexican-pasta-bake easy.
+So easy, as in, I’m so-dog-tired-I-can-hardly-see-straight-but-I-can-still-do-this-pasta-bake easy.
 Yaas!
 I also have good luck with prepping the pasta ahead of time.
 Reserve about a 1/4 cup of the pasta cooking water, and store both, separately, covered, in the fridge.
 Before assembling the Mexican pasta bake, drizzle some of the cooking water over the pasta until loosened, and you’re good to go.

 • This recipe makes a nice hearty meal for two with leftovers.
 Add a little chicken broth, and you have Mexican pasta bake soup for a take-to-the-office lunch.
 Double da yums.